 I mentioned earlier there are two good locations for DSLR camera car mounts.
 The second location is the car dash.
 I guess it all depends upon where you plan to target your photos from.
 Assuming it’s directly out the front windshield, a car dash mount will work great, perhaps better than a suction mount.
 If you will be shooting out your side window, then a suction may work best.
 You can potentially attach a suction to the front windshield and simply angle it through the side.
 If taking it through the front windshield, just place the dash mount in place and you should be all set.

 On the car dashboard, the Arkon Sticky Suction Windshield or Dash Camera Mount makes for an interesting entry.
+It’s the mount in the photo that accompanies this article.
 This is a suction cup mount with a sticky base.
 The sticky base adheres to a textured or smooth dash.
 Be sure to wash your dash free of any oils or dirt prior to attachment.
 If the sticky part loses suction, just rinse it in warm soapy water to recharge.
 There is an extension arm that increases height from 3.5 inches to 7 inches although I recommend using the shorter length for a larger DSLR camera.
 The mount adjusts vertically and provides 360 degree rotation.

 These are three good examples of DSLR camera car mounts.
 Be safe with these mounts.
 Since we’re talking about a DSLR camera, not a dash cam, snap your photos while stationary, not while driving.